 The U.S. Denver Mint — 320 W. Colfax Ave., Denver, 303-405-4761

 Cost: FREE.
 Visitors will learn about the history of the United States Mint and how coins are produced for the American public.
 After the tour, stop by the gift shop to check out the unique memorabilia for sale.
 Sorry, no samples on this tour.
-Offered Monday to Thursday between 8 a.m. and 3:30 p.m.
+Tours are offered Monday through Thursday between 8 a.m. and 3:30 p.m.
 Closed Fridays and Federal holidays.
-No tickets in advance.
-You must go on-site that day to acquire tickets.
-Distribution starts at 7 a.m. and it is first-come, first-served.
+No advance tickets.
+You must go on-site to acquire tickets for the day.
+Distribution starts at 7 a.m. and is first-come, first-served.
 The guided tour lasts about 45 minutes.

 Red Rocks Park & Amphitheatre — 18300 W. Alameda Pkwy., Morrison, 720-865-2494